dainst/chronontology-backend/docs/rest-api-reference.md

 200 if updated succesfully.
 201 if a new document has been created successfully.
 400 if there is an error during parsing the JSON of the the request body.
+403 if there is no permission to create a document within or update a document to a dataset, or there is no permission to change a document which is already assigned to a dataset.
 500 if object could not be updated or created due to an internal server error, like missing access to a datastore.
 ```